Emilie Johnson: First chapter

 In 1914, the Liberty Motion Picture Company was founded in Germantown, Pennsylvania.
-Five months later, the company reorganized into the Liberty Film Mfg Company, with offices located in San Mateo, and Glendale, California.
+Five months later, the company reorganized into the Liberty Film Mfg Company, with offices located in San Mateo and Glendale, California.

 That year, Emilie Johnson began writing scenarios for the silver screen.
 Later, she would meet and befriend a leading actress of Liberty Film Mfg.
 Co—Swedish actress Sadie Lindblom.
 They believed they were looking at an opportunity in the movie business.
 In addition to writing stories for the screen, they could exercise even more control by producing their films.

-In keeping with their new strategy of writing and producing films, the Liberty Film Company was incorporated in Oakland, California.
+The Liberty Film Company was incorporated in Oakland, California to keep up with their new writing and production strategy.
 The papers were drawn up, and the following individuals declared a capital stock investment of $25,000 (over $600,000 in today's money): Emilie Johnson (age 51), Alfred Johnson (age 54), Emory Johnson (age 21), Tillie Hall, and Sadie Lindblom (both age 25).
 Lindblom would be the new president.

 Liberty Film Company began releasing films early in 1915, using the Kriterion Film Corporation as their releasing agent.
-By June 1915, Kriterion had cash flow problems, then went bankrupt and left Liberty Film with a $40,000 debt.
-After choosing a new releasing agent—Associated Service, Liberty Film Mfg Co struggled on.
+By June 1915, Kriterion had cash flow problems, went bankrupt, and left Liberty Film with a $40,000 debt.
+After choosing a new releasing agent—Associated Service, Liberty Film Mfg Co floundered.

 The Liberty Film Company completed several movies.

 In late 1914, many actors and actresses left Essanay Studios.
 Many switched to Liberty Film.
 Several factors precipitated the talent exit, including Essanay's continued refusal to make more feature-length movies and the fact that Essanay was losing money.
 Included in the exit was Emilie's son.
 Emory Johnson's last film for Essanay was released in June 1914.
 On February 16, 1916, the Niles Essanay studio closed.

 Liberty Films struggled with its new distributor.
 In December 1915, the courts appointed a new receiver.
 Liberty's Pennsylvania plant burned to the ground in 1916.
 At the beginning of 1916, Emory left Liberty and signed a contract with Universal Film Manufacturing Company.
-He would make seventeen movies in 1916, including six shorts and eleven feature-length dramas, the second highest output of his career in a year.
+He would make seventeen movies in 1916, including six shorts and eleven feature-length dramas, the second-highest output of his career in a year.

 1917 marked another noteworthy event for the Johnsons.
 In September, Emory Johnson, still under contract to Universal, married Universal ingenue Ella Hall.
 After their honeymoon, they both returned to work at Universal.
 Newlywed Ella then moved into the Franklin Avenue house along with Emory, Emile, and two servants.
 Grandson Walter Emory was born in January 1919.
 Alfred Bernard followed in September 1920.